pogster/import-export-improvements/README.md

 Performance and memory consumption **MUST** be on an acceptable level.
 This means, that the import of 100.000+ SKUs should run > 10 minutes on a up-to-date system, with at least 4 Cores and 8 GB RAM.

-Import/Export performance **MUST NOT** go down with a raising number of SKUs.
+Import/Export performance **MUST NOT** go down with an increasing number of SKUs.

 The memory consumption **MUST NOT** continually raise during the import, but should stop at a configurable peek to make sure that the available resources are **NOT** exeeded.